Mantis add strings to growing collection

 The Power Polyester 1.30mm has been added alongside the existing 1.25mm string to provide a slightly thicker gauge for those looking for a powerful string with that little bit more durability in a material slightly more prone to breakage.

-The Power Synthetic 1.30mm has been added on the same premise of
+The Power Synthetic 1.30mm has been added on the same premise of more durability than the 1.25mm version, but suits those who prefer a soft string with gut-like feel.

 A soft, comfortable string with minimal loss of tension and a high power level, the Comfort Polyester 1.25mm is already used on the ATP Tour and affords ‘a bit more bite on the ball’ than the thicker gauge of the 1.30mm string, according to Mantis.